 9. Chip Sandwich, New Zealand.
 Potato chips between two slices of bread and tomato sauce.
 Carbohydrate overload.

 10. Deep Fried Mars Bars, Scotland.
 A heart attack in a chocolate bar.

 11. Drinking Beer in La Paz, Bolivia.
-La Paz is about 4000 metres above sea level (about 12000 ft).
+La Paz is about 4000 meters above sea level (about 12000 ft).
 At this altitude, atmospheric pressure is considerably less than at sea level, so the carbonated bubbles in beer escape more rapidly.
 This means beer foam literally pours out of the bottle as soon as the cap is removed.
 Frustrating.

 12. All You Can Eat Meat, Buenos Aires, Argentina.
-You have a red and green coloured wooden block placed on the table.
+You have a red and green colored wooden block placed on the table.
 Green means more meat, red means stop.
 Waiters come around and literally chomp off large slabs of protein onto your plate until you’ve eaten so much meat, the meal sends you into a long hibernation.
 A vegetarian’s worst nightmare.

 13. Small Size Drinks, United States.
-Like large sized drinks in the rest of the world.
+Like large-sized drinks in the rest of the world.

 14. Crocodile Sausages, Australia.
 Like salty chicken, but quite tasty.

 15. Kangaroo and Emu Steaks, Australia.
 Australia must be the only country where people can eat their national emblems.
 Actually, they are both very good for you – kangaroo meat has high protein, and low fat (<1%).

 16. Vegemite, Australia.
 A black, tacky, salty yeast extract to spread on toast.

 17. Beefy Bovril, England.
 Like Vegemite, but fermented from cows with the consistency of treacle.